-Mondassur wishes you a Merry Christmas and a Happy New Year 2020 !
-Mondassur will also be there this year to help you compare the best travel insurance plans and find the expat insurance most suited to your situation overseas.
+Mondassur wishes you a Merry Christmas and a happy new year 2021 better than in 2020, which will unfortunately remain memorable… Mondassur will also be there this year to help you compare the best travel insurance plans and find the expat insurance most suited to your situation overseas.
 We will now take a world tour of the traditions of the holiday season.

 In most countries, Saint Nicholas is celebrated on December 6th.
 The ancestor of Santa Claus and patron saint of small children was a bishop of a city in Asia Minor in the 4th century.
 Legend has it that Saint Nicholas resurrected three small children who had been killed by a cruel butcher.

 Called Hailhe of Nadau.
 The principle of Christmas fires is that on December 24, the inhabitants of a commune of the Landes or a neighborhood gather around the fire for a moment of sharing delicacies and drinks, playing music.

 On December 31st, if you’re going to travel to Japan,as midnight approaches, the bells of Buddhist temples begin to resonate in the silence of the night.